lumapps/dep-check/doc/contributing.md

     Now you can make your changes locally.

-5. When you're done making changes, check that your changes pass pylint and the tests, including testing other Python versions with tox:
+5. When you're done making changes, check that your changes pass pylint and the tests:

-        tox
+        make lint
+        make test

 6. Commit your changes and push your branch to GitHub: